 - Offscreen Inertia: The Wolf is stuck on a branch on the cliff at the end.
 Lampshaded by the narrator.

-- Oh, Crap!: The Wolf once he realizes he's just ticked off a very angry Momma's Boy.
+- Oh, Crap!: The Wolf has one once he realizes he's just ticked off a very angry Momma's Boy.

 - Parents in Distress: It's his adoptive mother being in danger that unlocks Lambert's true nature.